Choices - Health Matters for Women

 Have you heard these reasons?

-SEX is better.
-Some women say drugs can increase pleasure "in bed".
+Sex is better.
+Some women say drugs can increase pleasure "in bed."
 The truth is alcohol and drugs can make you lose your ability to make good choices.
-You could end up with a stranger or with a nasty sexually transmitted disease from a one-night fling.
-Or you could pass out and become vulnerable to physical and sexual assault.
+You could end up with a stranger or with a nasty sexually transmitted infection from a one-night fling.
+You could pass out and become vulnerable to physical and sexual assault.
+You can even get pregnant when you didn't plan on it.

 What are the chances?

 There is no way to predict if you will have problems with alcohol.
-However, many women who drink too much:
+However, many women who drink to much:

 Single women in their 20s or early 30s also are at higher risk.
 When friends or a partner are heavy drinkers, some women find it harder to stop.
 Drinking tends to get out of control for women whose friends also drink too much.